-- the provision of reflective notes to support each activity; - the provision of a personal development plan (PDP) so that a link between the relevance of CPD activities to an individual's job can be audited as well as quantifying the activities themselves through CPD credits; - the provision of individualised feedback; and - a framework to support those who fail to respond to the audit request or whose audit submission is unsatisfactory.
+- the provision of a personal development plan (PDP) that is relevant to that year so that the link between the relevance of CPD activities to the PDP and to that individual's job can be audited: - the provision of good quality reflective notes to support each activity; - the demonstration of at least 50 credits (15 for practitioners); - the provision of individualised feedback; and - support for those who fail to respond to the audit request or whose audit submission is unsatisfactory.

-7.2 Who will be audited?
+7.2 Who will be audited each year?

-A sample of 20% is selected from a list of those who are undertaking public health CPD through FPH's scheme and who have submitted a return when the audit sample is taken.
-In addition the sample also contains those whose audit submission was unsatisfactory or who failed to respond to a request for audit material in the previous year, and all those who were exempted from submitting an audit sample in the previous year.
-In addition to this, a further 2% of the membership will be randomly selected.
-Anyone who has not submitted a CPD annual return or application for exemption by the middle of May, when the audit sample is taken, will also automatically be included in the audit sample the following year.
+- A sample of 10% randomly selected from a list of those who are undertaking public health CPD through FPH's scheme. - Those whose audit submission was unsatisfactory or who failed to respond to a request for audit material in the previous year, and all those who were exempted from submitting an audit sample in the previous year will be audited. - Anyone who has not submitted a CPD annual return or application for exemption by when the audit sample is taken, will also automatically be included in the audit sample the following year.